makwaijun/personalwebpagev2/content/blog/post28.md

 First are single minded organisations and individuals whose - from what I observe - sole aim is to villainise and criminalise without proposing a feasible or collaborative solution.
 It is a lose-lose situation, for a problem that requires a win-win mentality.
 Investment into smear campaigns and "shock-activism"  consequently creates a mess for the broader society to clean up.
 It has left both those going about their daily lives and the activists themselves more angry and confrontational as a whole.
 Not a great look for the movement.

 Second is the misguided hypocrisy of the modern advocate.
 Blindly following what is "fashionable" in the green industry (tote bags and metal straws) has generated more harm than good.
 (Analysis to come) Again, this is built around a circlejerk of uninformed greenies living in an echo chamber of transcendental "woke" planet-saving.
-It is rare to find a science-trained "influencer", in an industry premised on storytelling and not facts.
+It is rare to find a science-trained "influencer", in an industry warped by storytelling and not facts.

 In both cases, well intentioned, terribly executed. >:(

-That said, the mounting pressure from such NGOs and "influencers"- as ugly as it can be - has played a (small) part in building a new era of sustainability.
+That said, the mounting pressure from such NGOs and "influencers"- as ugly as it can be - has undeniably played a part in building a new era of sustainability.
+The emotive part of me wishes it could have been done in a cleaner way.

 Many governments have indeed taken action, though this is largely concentrated in wealthier countries - begging the question on how inclusive it is.